Developed by Ibrahim Halloun

 Sample questions from the IBCDC:

 This is the second highest level of research validation, corresponding to at least 5 of the validation categories below.

 - Appropriate statistical analysis

 - Peer-reviewed publication

-- I. Halloun, Evaluation of the Impact of the New Physics Curriculum on the Conceptual Profiles of Secondary Students, 2007.
+From: Halloun, I. A. (2007).
+Evaluation of the Impact of the New Physics Curriculum on the Conceptual Profiles of Secondary Students.
+Beirut, Lebanon.

 If you know of a translation that we don't have yet, or if you would like to translate this assessment, please contact us!

 Login or register to download the answer key and an excel scoring and analysis tool for this assessment.